 Deputy Director of Collaborations

 Neena Imam is a distinguished research scientist in the Computing and Computational Sciences Directorate (CCSD) at Oak Ridge National Laboratory (ORNL), performing research in extreme-scale computing.
 Neena Imam also serves as the Deputy Director of Research Collaboration for CCSD.
 Dr. Imam has a broad research portfolio, focusing on many HPC and data analytics topics.
-Example topics include HPC programming environments, high-speed networking, HPC benchmarks and test suites, HPC resource management, power-aware computing, high performance graph analytics, cryogenic computing, neuromorphic computing, quantum computing, etc.
+Example topics include HPC programming environments, high-speed networking, HPC benchmarks and test suites, HPC resource management, power-aware computing, and Post-Moore computing.

-Neena Imam holds a Doctoral degree in Electrical Engineering from Georgia Institute of Technology, with Master's and Bachelor's degrees in the same field from Case Western Reserve University and California Institute of Technology, respectively.
-Neena also served as the Science and Technology Fellow for Senator Lamar Alexander in Washington D.C.
+Dr. Imam holds a Doctoral degree in Electrical Engineering from Georgia Institute of Technology, with Master's and Bachelor's degrees in the same field from Case Western Reserve University and California Institute of Technology, respectively.
+Dr. Imam also served as the Science and Technology Fellow for Senator Lamar Alexander in Washington D.C.
 (2010-2012).
 Her two-year tenure as Senator Alexander’s S&T Fellow provided her with valuable experience in working with the U.S. Congress and various federal agencies such as the Office of Management and Budget, DoE, DoD, NSF, NOAA, and NASA.
-Neena is also very involved in the local and state chapters of IEEE.
-She is a senior member of IEEE, currently serving as the Chair of the Region 3 Council (Tennessee) of IEEE, and served as the Director for the Knoxville chapter of IEEE from 2009-2010.
-Neena also holds adjunct faculty position in the Department of Computer science at Florida State University.
+Dr. Imam is very involved in the local and state chapters of IEEE and ACM.
+She is a senior member of IEEE and served as the Chair of the Region 3 Council (Tennessee) of IEEE from 2017-2019.
+She is the founding Chair of the ACM SIGHPC Accelerated Scalable Computing and Analytics (ASCAN) chapter.
+Dr. Imam Neena also holds affiliated faculty position in the Department of Computer science at Florida State University